Skip to main content

 Immutable buildersQuery methods clone builder state, making shared base queries safe to reuse across goroutines.

-SQLGuardIdentifiers, operators, and keywords are validated before SQL generation.
+SQLGuardIdentifiers, operators, keywords, JSON paths, and JOIN-ON clauses are validated before SQL generation.

-Six dialectsPostgreSQL, MySQL, MariaDB, SQLite, MSSQL, and Oracle with dialect-specific DDL, upserts, and pagination.
+Six dialectsPostgreSQL, MySQL, MariaDB, SQLite, MSSQL, and Oracle with dialect-specific DDL, upserts (ON CONFLICT / ON DUPLICATE KEY / MERGE), and pagination.

 Full batch suiteCreateBatch, UpsertBatch, UpdateBatch, DeleteBatch — dialect-dispatched and chunked automatically.